Refinancing your home? Here are five things you should consider

 We hope that considering these five factors will help you decide if refinancing is right for you.
 Then you can sign on the dotted line with peace of mind.

-Another we can offer peace of mind is through the FCT refinance program, a cost-effective and quick way to refinance.
+Another way we can offer peace of mind is through the FCT refinance program, a cost-effective and quick way to refinance.
 Talk to your lender about the FCT refinance program today.